varianter/dotnet-dependency-injection/Cookbook.md

 ## Conclusion

 Congratulations!
 You have now built a simple Dependency Injection container from scratch.
+If you get stuck at any point you can review the [`solution`](https://github.com/varianter/dotnet-dependency-injection/compare/solution)-branch to get some hints.
 I'm not saying this is the correct or performant way to go about, but I'm hoping you've learnt that DI is not magic.
 It's just code.